singh-man/books/crackingTheCoding/18_advancedTopics.md

 17.20		Recall that the median means the number for which half the numbers are larger and half the numbers are smaller.

 16.14	You can't truly try all possible lines in the world-that's infinite.
-But you know that a "best"line must intersect at least two points.
+But you know that a "best" line must intersect at least two points.
 Can you connect each pair of points?
 Can you check if each line is indeed the best line?

 16.26     Can we just process the expression from left to right?
 Why might this fail?